 Let’s settle the debate over pineapple pizza.

-There is no doubt that pizza is one of the most enjoyable and popular foods.
+There is no doubt that pizza is one of the most popular foods around the world.
 Warm bread, rich marinara and melty cheese — you can’t go wrong!
 Or can you?
-Today we are tackling one of the greatest food debates of all time: Does pineapple belong on a pizza?
+Today we are tackling one of the greatest food debates of all time: does pineapple belong on a pizza?

 Let’s look at the stats.
 To start, world-famous chef Gordon Ramsey says pineapple on pizza is a no-go.
 The culinary extraordinaire declared the salty and sweet combination does not please his palette.
 One point for the non-believers!

 However, Chef Ramsay might be in the minority after all.
 According to HuffPost, pineapple makes the cut of the top 10 most popular pizza toppings.
 Our favorite prickly fruit barely squeezes its way onto the list at number nine, but we still consider it a win.